bazelbuild/bazel/site/docs/toolchains.md

 ### Creating a toolchain rule

-Toolchain rules are Skylark rules that create and return providers.
+Toolchain rules are rules that create and return providers.
 To define a toolchain rule, first determine the information that the new rule will require.

 In the example below, we are adding support for a new programming language, so